trueos/trueos-docs/trueos-handbook/install.rst

    dragging the window with the mouse or press :kbd:`Alt+N` to select the next button of the window.

-When finished reviewing this screen, click :guilabel:`Next` to go to the next installation screen.
+When finished reviewing this screen, click :guilabel:`Next` to move on to the next installation screen.

-.. index:: installation, system select
+.. index:: installation type
 .. _System Selection:

 System Selection